Updated January 7, 2020

-An iBuyer is the fastest way to sell your home, plain and simple; some iBuyers will offer closing timelines as short as seven or eight days.
+An iBuyer is the fastest, most convenient way to sell your home, plain and simple; all offer a streamlined experience, more flexibility and control, and speed - some iBuyers will offer closing timelines as short as seven or eight days.

 Some buyers think they can pull off a quick, lucrative sale by selling their home themselves - what's known as listing for sale by owner (FSBO).
 Importantly, this is almost never true.

 FSBO sellers bring in lower offers compared to sellers who work with agents, and FSBO listings take far longer to sell than any other approach.

 One statistic puts the FSBO path in perspective: 36% of U.S. sellers attempt to sell their homes FSBO each year, but only 11% succeed (it's worth mentioning that many successful FSBO sellers already know their buyers, which is why they decide to sell this way).

 Explore Every Option to Get the Best Outcome

 If you're looking to sell fast and hold on to as much of your equity as possible, you should consider listing with an experienced local agent - or at least giving it a shot - before you pull the trigger and sell to an iBuyer.

 Top agents will leverage aggressive pricing and marketing tactics - as well as their local, professional networks - to secure best-case offers quickly, sometimes in a matter of days - or even hours.

 The key takeaway here is that the right decision ultimately depends on your specific circumstances, requirements, and goals.

 If you absolutely must sell as quickly as possible and are willing to sacrifice some equity to do so, an iBuyer is arguably the way to go - assuming it's an option for you, vis-à-vis your location and property type.